Transitions & Openings

 Candidates are invited to submit a current version of the OTM profile, letter of interest, and may submit a resume or vita.
-Unless directed otherwise, materials should be submitted to the Canon to the Ordinary.
+Unless directed otherwise, materials should be submitted to the Canon for the Southern Collaborative and Adult Formation.

-For information about congregations in other stages of transition, please contact the Canon to the Ordinary.
+For information about congregations in other stages of transition, please contact the Canon for the Southern Collaborative and Adult Formation.

 Receiving names now:

 Candidates are invited to express interest:

-- Bi-diocesan Canon for TBD Collaborative and Coach for Beloved Community and Creation Care – Profile
+- Bi-diocesan Canon for the Northern Collaborative and Coach for Beloved Community and Creation Care – Profile

 - The Blue Water Episcopal Covenant (Holy Family, St. Clair and Trinity, Lexington) – Profile